neliCZka/test_blog/_posts/2018-02-18-robot-guide.markdown

 ---
 layout: post
-title:  "How to start using robot framework"
+title:  "How to start using Robot Framework"
 date:   2018-02-18
 comments: true